tomfieber/tomfieber.github.io/_posts/2024-06-06-tryhackme-include.md

 ---
 ## Summary

 Include is a **MEDIUM** difficulty room on [TryHackMe](https://tryhackme.com/r/room/include) that involves abusing a logic flaw to get access to an admin panel, leveraging an internal API to obtain credentials for another service via a Server-Side Request Forgery (SSRF), and then combining a Local File Inclusion (LFI) vulnerability with log poisoning to achieve Remote Code Execution (RCE) on the web server.
+It should be noted that a subscription to TryHackMe is required to play this room.

 ## Walkthrough